Wurstnase/Marlin4Due/README.md

 # Marlin4Due 3D Printer Firmware
 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

+### Story about Marlin 32bit
+Some time ago bobc started with this port.
+After some time sadly he stopped with the development.
+So I started to take his work and try to make some small modifications.
+After a couple of weeks I found the most importent things which speed up my new fork.
+Thanks to bobc for this great work!
+I'm not a professional programmer and without bobc I couldn't do that.

+Also a big thanks to all Marlin8bit-developers.
+Keep on working.

+*Wurstnase*

 ### New features are:
 * Steprates up to 320.000 steps/s (top for 1/128 stepper driver)
 * smoother temperature (median of last 5 values)